jashandeep-sohi/pyds/docs/userguide.rst

 :attr:`BasedInteger.value` is the base-10 integer representation of the :class:`BasedInteger` object's value.
-The base/radix and the digits of a :class:`BasedInteger` object can be accessed using the attributes :attr:`BasedInteger.radix` and :attr:`BasedIntger.digits` respectively::
+The base/radix and the digits of a :class:`BasedInteger` object can be accessed using the attributes :attr:`BasedInteger.radix` and :attr:`BasedInteger.digits` respectively::

  >>> test_based_int.radix